Welcome Velocity Enthusiasts

 VOBA is a member of the Type Club Coalition (TCC).
 The TCC was started by the Experimental Aircraft Association (EAA) for the purpose of sharing information among the various aircraft-specific organizations.

-The Velocity Owners and Builders Association encourages you to check out all useful sources of information on Velocity Aircraft, such as the factory's web site, the Velocity Wiki, and the Reflector archive.
+The Velocity Owners and Builders Association encourages you to check out all useful sources of information on Velocity Aircraft, such as the factory's web site, the Velocity Wiki, the Facebook group, and the Reflector archive.

-A big thanks to all of our contributors!
+A big thank-you to all of our contributors

 A link to the full-color newsletter will automatically be delivered to your email account.
 (If you want it to go to an email account other than your main one--perhaps delivered right to your Kindle, iPad, or other tablet--you can set your email preferences for the Newsletter forum appropriately.)